-Latah County adopted a new Comprehensive Plan and Land Use Zoning (Resolution 2010-32) in December 2010.
+Latah County adopted a new Comprehensive Plan and Land Use Zoning (Resolution 2010-32) in December, 2010.
 However, the plan remains relatively unchanged from the previous plan with the same goals to maintain the largely rural nature of the county.
-The Comprehensive Plan goals are stated below:
+The comprehensive plan goals are stated below:

-- Preservation of the rural character of Latah County to ensure the protection of the cultural, scenic and natural amenities presently found in the county. - Preservation of agricultural and forest land uses to ensure the continued viability of an agricultural and forest based economy in rural Latah County. - Fostering of other land uses which will help achieve a solid broad based and sustainable economic foundation. - Clustering of commercial and higher density residential uses in and around areas with adequate public services. - Ensure that land use policies do not unconstitutionally violate private property rights.
+- Preservation of the rural character of Latah County to ensure the protection of the cultural, scenic and natural amenities presently found in the county. - Preservation of agricultural and forest land uses to ensure the continued viability of an agricultural and forest based economy in rural Latah County. - Fostering of other land uses which will help achieve a solid broad based and sustainable economic foundation.

+- Clustering of commercial and higher density residential uses in and around areas with adequate public services. - Ensure that land use policies do not unconstitutionally violate private property rights.

-The key policies related to transportation and the project in the new Comprehensive Plan includes:
+The key policies related to transportation and the project in the new Comprehensive Plan include:

-- Limit the number of access points to state and federal highways. - Ensure that buildings are set back a safe distance from public roads. - The Ring Road concept is included as a transportation element in the project area (Latah County 2010).
+- Limit the number of access points to state and federal highways. - Ensure that buildings are set back a safe distance from public roads (Latah County 2010).